Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 The solution consists of two services hosted on Snowpark Container Services:
 - The backend service - which hosts the API built on Node Express
-- The frontend service - which hosts the React based frontend, and a router service in NGINX that allows calls from the browser-based React frontend to be routed to the backend serivices also.
+- The frontend service - which hosts the React based frontend, and a router service in NGINX that allows calls from the browser-based React frontend to be routed to the backend services also.

-Without the router part of the frontend service, CORS would actually prevent the browser to talk to the backend service, even if we opened up a public endpoint for it.
-This is due to the fact that we cannot add our own headers to requests comming to the service endpoints - for security reasons Snowpark Container Services networking strips out any headers (but adds a few usefull ones that we will use for authentication later).
+Without the router part of the frontend service, CORS would actually prevent the browser from talking to the backend service, even if we opened up a public endpoint for it.
+This is due to the fact that we cannot add our own headers to requests coming to the service endpoints - for security reasons Snowpark Container Services networking strips out any headers (but adds a few useful ones that we will use for authentication later).

 ### Step 3 - Setting up the data